-The senses that are mainly studied and those that can be identified more easily are the following:
+The senses that are mainly studied and those that can be identified more efficiently are the following:

 Sense of touch

-The skin is the shield of the body, and the contact makes you aware of its limits.
-The sense of touch only gives you the experience of being touched by one ‘thing’.
-To know what touches you, observation needs to expand with the other senses: observing what is touching you, feeling the structure or the temperature of the object.
+The skin is the body’s shield, and the contact makes you aware of its limits.
+The sense of touch only gives you the experience of being touched by one ‘thing.’
+To know what connects you, observation needs to expand with the other senses: observing what is touching you, feeling the structure or the temperature of the object.

-The sense of touch is made up of a large number of tactile organs located just below the surface of the skin, between the epidermis and the dermis.
-The tactile organs are simple receptors connected by nerve axons.
-The receptors sense pressure on the skin, and this is how touch can be felt.
+The sense of touch is made up of many tactile organs located just below the surface of the skin, between the epidermis and the dermis.
+The tactile organs are superficial receptors connected by nerve axons.
+The receptors sense pressure on the skin, which is how touch can be felt.

 There are tactile organs throughout the body.
 The distance between the receptors determines the sensitivity, which differs for different parts of your body.
-The fingers, tongue, lips, nose and forehead are very sensitive to touch, which means that these parts have a higher density of touch organs.
+The fingers, tongue, lips, nose, and forehead are susceptible to touch, which means these parts have a higher density of touch organs.

-You can use the sense of movement to explore the object with your hands, to discover its shape, its external structure, etc. However, it is still difficult to determine what it could be.
+You can use the sense of movement to explore the object with your hands, discover its shape, external structure, etc. However, it is still challenging to determine what it could be.
 The sense of sight will give you more information.

 Sense of smell

 You smell things with your nose.
-Every time you breathe in, the new fragrance particles brush past the nasal mucosa inside your nose.
-The nasal mucosa is connected directly to your brain by a short nerve, so you can perceive odors almost immediately.
+The new fragrance particles brush past the nasal mucosa inside your nose every time you breathe in.
+The nasal mucosa is connected directly to your brain by a short nerve so that you can perceive odors almost immediately.

 It’s so fast that it can take you by surprise when you suddenly smell something.
 You can’t block aromas without holding your breath, which you can’t do for long.
-When you have been exposed to a scent for a while, you will stop noticing it, and you will notice a gradual strengthening of the scent.
+When you have been exposed to a scent for a while, you will stop noticing it and see a gradual strengthening of the smell.

-You only notice it if you walk away for a while and come back to it.
-In that case, you will probably be surprised that you haven’t noticed it before.
+You only notice it if you walk away for a while and return to it.
+In that case, you will probably be surprised that you haven’t seen it before.

-Your experience tells you that bad things or things you don’t like always smell.
+Your experience tells you that awful things or things you don’t like always smell.
 Volcanoes, rotten food, and toxic substances smell foul.

-People can distinguish around 2,000 scents, from roses and chamomile to the scent of horses, goats and cows; from milk, wine, cola and beer to wood, cement, asphalt and stone, etc. You can recognize the scent of a cool spring day or a scorching summer afternoon.
+People can distinguish around 2,000 scents, from roses and chamomile to the smell of horses, goats, and cows; from milk, wine, cola, and beer to wood, cement, asphalt and stone, etc. You can recognize the scent of a fantastic spring day or a scorching summer afternoon.

-You can also smell someone’s mood: someone who is afraid gives off different scent particles than someone who is comfortable.
-People respond to all of these smells, usually without being aware of it.
+You can also smell someone’s mood: someone afraid gives off different scent particles than someone comfortable.
+People respond to all of these smells, usually without being aware of them.

 Smell observations differ from other observations of, for example, taste and sound because smells are difficult to categorize and describe.
-Smells are often described by association: the smell of roses, blueberries, fresh fruit, fat.
+Scents are often represented by association: the scent of roses, blueberries, fresh fruit, and fat.

-Odors can be described by using other observations that are associated with the odor.
+Odors can be described by using other observations associated with the smell.
 The chemical composition of an aroma can be determined and, in many cases, can be synthesized.
-Many of the artificial perfumes and scents (often called flavorings) are made chemically.
+Many artificial perfumes and scents (often called flavorings) are made chemically.

 Smells and aromas can affect you more strongly in this way than observations made with other senses.

-The human sense of smell is quite primitive compared to that of animals.
-A dog’s sense of smell is a million times more sensitive than human’s.
+The human sense of smell is relatively primitive compared to that of animals.
+A dog’s sense of smell is a million times more sensitive than a human’s.
 A dog has no problem smelling fear from a passerby and responds directly.

 Due to the short reaction time, instinct is closely related to the sense of smell.
-The behavior of an animal is thus largely determined by what it smells.
+The behavior of an animal is thus primarily determined by what it smells.

 If the human’s sense of smell were as good as the animal’s, it would constantly make strong judgments and be incapable of more objective observation.
-Sensitivity to smells would leave no room for a personal response, and thoughts would be more instinctive.
+Sensitivity to odors would leave no room for a personal response, and thoughts would be more intuitive.
 As a result, he would be at the mercy of what his nose told you.